Educate Youself on Important Ice Safety Tips

 Cordless Drill - You can also use a cordless drill if you have the right auger bit.
 Attach a 5/8 inch wood auger bit to your drill; the bit should have a spiral around the shaft.
 The spiral will pull out ice chips, and once the hole is large enough, you can measure the depth.

-When The Ice Is Safe To Travel On
+How to Determine When the Ice is Safe to Travel On

 Once you've measured the ice, you will also want to know if it is safe enough to be on.
 The strongest ice is clear/blue in color and found over non-running waters.
 Since white/gray ice is much weaker, you should only consider traveling on clear/blue ice.